expo/expo/docs/pages/versions/v38.0.0/sdk/notifications.md

 Assigns the channel configuration to a channel of a specified name (creating it if need be).
 This method lets you assign given notification channel to a notification channel group.

+> **Note:** For some settings to be applied on all Android versions, it may be necessary to duplicate the configuration across both a single notification _and_ it's respective notification channel.
+For example, for a notification to play a custom sound on Android versions **below** 8.0, the custom notification sound has to be set on the notification (through the [`NotificationContentInput`](#notificationcontentinput)), and for the custom sound to play on Android versions **above** 8.0, the relevant notification channel must have the custom sound configured (through the [`NotificationChannelInput`](#notificationchannelinput)).
+For more information, see ["Setting custom notification sounds on Android"](#setting-custom-notification-sounds-on-android).

 #### Arguments

 First argument to the method is the channel identifier.